sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 ![simple soft]({{"/assets/20190327_simple_soft.png" | absolute_url}})

 Do we do any better?
 Well, not really.
-Though we are able to identify the ones we are uncertain about - the circles in light-blue, we now have an additional parameter, `beta`, to set.
+Though we are able to identify the ones we are uncertain about - the circles in light-blue - we now have an additional parameter, `beta`, to set.
 The other limitation of the algorithm is that each cluster is assumed to be the same size.
 We see from the data that this is not always true.
 Let's allow for variable sizes in the next section.

 ## K-means with variable cluster sizes